aquanox/EnhancedAsyncActionPlugin/README.md

     - Assign value to a created local variable
     - Continue Execution from Event Pin

+**Standard Latent Action Flow**

+- Call `CreateContextForLatent` to create new context
+- Call `SetupContext` to configure context property bag (only for non-vararg mode)
+- Create local variable for context handle that will be updated by latent action
+- Write Properties one of:
+  - Call `SetValueVariadic` to write captures values to storage (pin per captured property)
+  - Call `SetValue[Type]` to write captures values to storage (one call per captured property)
+- Call latent action function
+- Read Properties one of:
+  - Call `GetValueVariadic` to read captures values from storage (pin per captured property)
+  - Call `GetValue[Type]` to read captures values from storage (one call per captured property)
+- Call `DestroyContext` to free used resources
+- Continue Execution

 Context created only if there is at least one capture pin connected.

 ## TODOS

-- Latent functions support
 - Write some tests
 - Optimize graph updates on actions
-- Improve error handling
+- Improve error handling and clear up logging
-- Better handling of malformed or changed nodes (there are lots of asserts right now)
+- Better handling of malformed or changed nodes (there are lots of asserts for debug purposes right now)
 - Maps support (has to wait for UE 5.8)

 ## Unreal Engine Versions